Home to one of Cape Town’s most affordable all-you-can-eat breakfast buffets

 Best Pizza Places in Cape Town

-Thus, we’ve looked high and low to put together the ultimate guide to some of the top pizza places in Cape Town.
-There are as many types of pizzas as there are pizza-lovers, and whether you prefer simple and classic toppings or like to go all-out gourmet on your pie, there is most certainly something to suit your palate (or lack thereof).
-We’ve done the hard part for you, all you have to decide is: will it be eat-in, take away or delivery, a budget spend or splurge -- whatever you choose, just make sure you’ve brought your appetite.
+Thus, we’ve looked high and low to put together a list of the tastiest pizza places in Cape Town.
+Whether you like a simple thin-based margarita, or enjoy a hearty, family-sized pie, there is most certainly something to suit your palate.
+We’ve done the hard part for you; we’ve sampled some slices to ensure you’re not disappointed.
+Now all you have to decide is: will it be eat-in, take away or delivery; a budget spend or splurge.
+Whatever you choose, just make sure you’ve brought your appetite.

 Oakhurst Farm Park | Main Road | Hout Bay | +27 (0) 21 790 5648

-Basilico restaurant in Newlands is the go-to spot for Southern Suburbanites in Cape Town and is known for its relaxed atmosphere and unusual, yet heavenly pizzas made with gorgeous gourmet ingredients.
-Picture a pizza topped with thin slices of springbok Carpaccio, avocado and rocket or layered with brie cheese, chicken, peppadew and spring onion.
-There are plenty of drool-worthy meat-free options too, like the Toscana, which has grilled aubergine, zucchini and peppers; not to mention, kids can make their own pie by choosing 2 of 12 different delectable toppings.
-Look out for Basilico’s specials, which offer favourites at a discounted price as well pies with extra indulgent toppings, like chicken, brie and cranberry.
-Prices range from R44 to R93, and the restaurant is open every day.
+Known for its relaxed atmosphere and unusual, though heavenly, pizzas, this Italian-inspired restaurant is the go-to spot for diners in the Southern Suburbs.
+Picture a pizza topped with thin slices of springbok Carpaccio, avocado and rocket or a bacon, blue cheese and pear combination.
+There are plenty of drool-worthy meat-free options too.
+Not to mention, kids can make their own pie by choosing 2 of 12 different delectable toppings.
+Look out for Basilico’s specials, which offer favourites at a discounted price.

 32 Kildare Road | Newlands | Cape Town | +27 (0) 21 683 5989

-This institution has been serving pizza-loving Capetonians for more than 20 years (the first branches were opened in Johannesburg).
-Running on traditional Italian village preparation methods and family recipes with secret ingredients, Bacini’s was also one of the first restaurants in the Mother City to bake pizzas and pastas in a clay brick oven.
-It’s practically mandatory to try the Bacini’s Special, a serious pizza topped with mushrooms, ham, pineapple, green peppers, asparagus, onion, olives and salami; though, there are many different masterpieces to choose from that are simple yet worth salivation – the focus is on good flavours and traditional combinations.
-Lauded for its familiar atmosphere and fun vibes, Bacini’s offers both sit-down dining in their cosy indoor or airy outdoor areas and a take-away option if you don’t want to be seen inhaling a whole pizza in public.
-It should also be noted that they serve up good value for money considering their generous portions – expect to pay between R43 and R130.
+This institution has been serving pizza-loving Capetonians for more than 20 years.
+Running on traditional Italian preparation methods and family recipes, Bacini’s was also one of the first restaurants in the Mother City to bake pizzas and pastas in a clay brick oven.
+The focus is on good flavours and traditional combinations.
+Lauded for its familiar atmosphere and fun vibes, Bacini’s offers both sit-down dining,in their cosy indoor or airy outdoor areas, and a take-away option if you don’t want to be seen inhaling a whole pizza in public.
+It should also be noted that they serve up good value for money considering their generous portions.

 Morituri Pizzeria and Ristorante

 At Bardelli’s they make mouth-watering pizzas with a lot of delicious toppings.
-On their menu pizzas are divided into 3 segments The Wood Fired Pizza which consists of both breakfast and regular pizzas that are available in medium and large.
-The supremo range consist of large pizzas only and then there is the Olympia Range which is a bit time consuming and will not be done during busy days.
-Prices range from R49 to R145 per pizza.
+On their menu pizzas are divided into three segments: The Wood Fired Pizza, which includes both breakfast and regular pizzas that are available in medium and large.
+The Supremo Range consists of large pizzas only (we like this option!).
+Last but not least, the Olympia Range boasts more lavish pizzas that take a bit more time to prepare, and aren’t available on busy days.

 18 Kloof Street | Gardens | Cape Town | +27 (0) 21 423 1502

-Enjoy delicious wood fired thin-base pizza at one of the best pizza places in Cape Town – at Gino’s they pride themselves in making good food.
-Their menu has a selection of pizzas you can choose from, the L’ Africana – biltong and chilli pizza is an eye catcher.
+Enjoy delicious wood fired thin-base pizza at one of the best pizza places in the greater Cape Town area – at Gino’s they pride themselves on making good food.
+Their menu has a selection of pizzas you can choose from, though we highly recommend the L’ Africana with biltong and chilli.
 Pizza prices range from R90 – R140.